 One of the biggest questions I hear is about the price tag.
 It’s easy to assume that another monthly bill is the last thing you need, but you might be surprised by how affordable renters insurance actually is.
 Think of it less as an expense and more as a small investment in protecting everything you own.
 When you weigh the low monthly cost against the thousands of dollars it would take to replace your belongings after a fire or theft, the value becomes crystal clear.
 Let’s break down what you can expect to pay and what goes into that number.

-What’s the Average Cost?
+What’s the Average Cost of a Policy?

 You can probably cover the cost of renters insurance for less than your monthly streaming subscriptions.
 On average, renters insurance costs about $12 a month, or around $148 per year.
 Of course, this is just a ballpark figure.
 Your final price will depend on a few personal details, like where you live and how much coverage you choose.
 But for the price of a couple of fancy coffees, you can get solid protection for your laptop, furniture, clothes, and so much more.
 It’s one of the most budget-friendly ways to get serious peace of mind.